Who can participate?

 How will I know which exam timeslot I have if I am using the online supervision system?

-If you choose the online supervision option (Option B), you will receive a link via email and through your participant account on Friday, 6 February 2026 to select an exam timeslot.
-Timeslots are available every 60 minutes between Sunday, 8 February 2026, 00:01 UTC+0, and Tuesday, 10 February 2026, 23:59 UTC+0.
-Each timeslot can accommodate a maximum of 50 participants, and they are assigned on a first-come, first-served basis, so we recommend selecting your slot early.
+You will receive a link via email and through your participant account when timeslot selection opens.
+Timeslots are available at regular intervals throughout the exam period.
+Each timeslot can accommodate a limited number of participants, and they are assigned on a first-come, first-served basis, so we recommend selecting your slot early.
 Once you select a timeslot, you will know exactly when to log in to begin your exam.

 What is needed to take the exam without a teacher?